 In contrast, SSDI eligibility depends on whether you have attained the required minimum work credits and have a qualifying disability that meets certain criteria.

 In order to qualify for SSDI, you must have the following minimum work credits, which depend on your age:

 - If you are 21 to 24, you must have earned six credits in the preceding three years.

 - If you are 24 to 31, you must have been earning credits throughout half the time since your 21st birthday

 - If you are 32 to 42, you must have earned 20 credits during the past 10 years.

-Besides earning enough work credits, your disability must also meet the requirements that are outlined by the SSA.
-The agency’s guidelines for qualifying disabilities are more stringent than those of other government programs.
 Your condition must prevent you from doing both your former job and other types of work.
 Your doctor must also have certified that your disability is expected to last at least one year or to lead to your death.